 That leaves Norwegian entrepreneurs looking for feasible outsourcing opportunities.
 Some turn to Indian companies due to low prices, yet, that experience is not always a pleasant one.
-On the other hand - despite the unstable economy, Ukrainian companies seem to be much more reliable partners due to cost-benefit ratio.
-However, Norwegian companies still feel uncertainty towards full-fledged cooperation because of the limited word of mouth and exposure to credible outlets.
+On the other hand - despite the unstable economy, Ukrainian companies seem to be much more reliable partners due to the cost-benefit ratio.
+However, Norwegian companies still feel uncertain about full-fledged cooperation because of the limited word of mouth and exposure to credible outlets.

 One of the key events of the Norway trip was the presentation at NTNU Accel, a university startup accelerator.